Ștefan Voitec: Under "real socialism"

+Old age and death

 During the reshuffle, Voitec returned to the Council of State as a Vice President, and continued to serve in that capacity until his death.
 This position was by then largely ceremonial, as was his election to the Superior Council for Education in February 1980.
 Voitec was also assigned to Ceaușescu's new mass organization, the Front of Socialist Unity and Democracy.
 He represented this body on an official visit to the German Democratic Republic, celebrating that regime's silver jubilee (October 1974).
 In April 1976, he reported to the Assembly on the institution of a Legislative Chamber of the People's Councils, which, Ceaușescu argued, was meant to democratize decision-making in the field of economy, particularly by vetting the Five-Year Plan.
 During the 34th anniversary of the coup against Antonescu in August 1978, Voitec chaired a meeting of communist delegates from various countries (including Luigi Longo and Giancarlo Pajetta).
 He spoke to them about establishing a new type of communist unity, around "independence, full equality, and respect for each party's right to autonomously enshrine its own general political line, strategy, and revolutionary tactic"; he also highlighted the importance of cooperation with social democratic and progressive groups.

 In 1975, anti-communist intellectual Noël Bernard suggested that Voitec still had no real power "in today's Romania."
 Four years later, Bernard observed that the MAN had "approved everything that the party has submitted to a vote".
 During that interval, Voitec had turned to scholarly pursuits.
 He and Ion Popescu-Puțuri, alongside manuscript editor Augustin Deac, curated the complete works of Marxist doctrinaire Constantin Dobrogeanu-Gherea, appearing at Editura Politică between 1976 and 1983.
 From 1977, Voitec, Niculescu-Mizil, Răutu and Rădulescu were assigned to a preparatory committee for the 15th International Congress of Historical Sciences, which was held in Bucharest in 1980—and which Ceaușescu ultimately used for broadcasting Dacianist theories.
 Voitec also appeared at the Dolj Communist Party conference on November 8, 1979, reading out Ceaușescu's "congratulations for [Dolj's] successes in fulfilling the objectives of the five-year plan".